skhabiri/Bridges2Prosperity-ML-FastAPI/README.md

 ```

 # How to Run App Locally
-- Make sure u have a local.env file with proper secrets
+- Make sure u have a local .env file with proper secrets
 - Save your .env file in the following location: project/app/api/.env
 - Go to your terminal run: docker-compose up